CybrNight/Fortnite-Stretch-Configurator/README.md

 **NOTE:** You must choose to use FortniteClient-Win64-Shipping.exe for the executable.
 There are issues with BattleEye when running FortniteLauncher.exe

-This is Windows only and I do have a mac to address differences if any.
+This is Windows only and I do have a Mac to address differences.
 If someone wants to update this with Mac support they are free to do as they please.

 # TODO
 1. Update program to grab both the ~~config~~ and executable from registry or something